 • In January 2020, Eli Lilly and Company announced their latest triple combination drug called “Trijardy XR,” which consists of three diabetes type-2 medications.
 The tablet consists of “empagliflozin,” "linagliptin,” and an extended-release drug called “metformin hydrochloride” has been approved for usage by the U.S. Food and Drug Administration.
 It will be available in four different dosages and is indicated to be used once daily, together with a healthy and complete diet and exercise.

 • In December 2019, Mankind Pharmaceuticals Ltd. and Glenmark Pharmaceuticals Ltd. announced that they had entered into a partnership agreement to co-market the anti-diabetic drug called “remogliflozin etabonate” in India.
-Under this agreement, Mankind pharma will market the drug under its trademark.
+Under this agreement, Mankind Pharma will market the drug under its trademark.
 On the other hand, Glenmark will contribute to the agreement by manufacturing and supplying the drug to the company.

-The Asia Pacific region is poised to show a considerable growth rate over the forecast period owing to increasing healthcare sector spending, and the North American region is expected to hold a noteworthy share over the forecast period.
+• The Asia Pacific region is poised to show a considerable growth rate over the forecast period owing to increasing healthcare sector spending, and the North American region is expected to hold a noteworthy share over the forecast period.

 The North American region is expected to hold a noteworthy share over the forecast period owing to the fact that the healthcare sector in countries such as the US is well developed.
 In conjunction, there is a good number of investments in the R&D of better drugs and medicines in order to control diabetes type 2 effectively pharmaceutical companies.

-The Asia Pacific region is poised to show a considerable growth rate over the forecast period owing to the increasing number of efforts being made and the initiatives being taken by the government by pumping investments into the healthcare sector in order to promote the development of better drugs for diseases such as diabetes in India.
+The Asia Pacific region is poised to show a considerable growth rate over the forecast period, owing to the increasing number of efforts being made and the initiatives being taken by the government by pumping investments into the healthcare sector in order to promote the development of better drugs for diseases such as diabetes in India.
 In addition, there is increasing involvement of market players such as Mankind and Glenmark to manufacture and distribute diabetes-related drugs in countries such as India.

-Global Diabetes Care Drugs Market Scope:
+Diabetes Care Drugs Market Segmentation:

 • By Condition